zhaoyl18/Deep-PCA/README.md

 ## Pre-processing

 1. For every image, we compress 2x directly.
-Then we save an up-sampling version to dataset/att_faces_compress Surly directly reducing image by 4 times would lead to a lot of information lost.
+Then we save an up-sampling version to dataset/att_faces_compress folder.
+Surely directly reducing image by 4 times would lead to a lot of information lost.
 However, we save a weight based on Deep pca hoping it could recover super resolution.
 Namely, we minimize $\|Y - FU X\|_F^2$ where $U$ is a combinations of eigenfectors.
 Finally the weight used to recover image is $W = FU$.
 2. For every compressed image, we apply convolution kernel $W$ and save the restored image to datasets.att_faces_restore

 ## Methodology

 1. For each of the three datasets.
-Load images and convert every of them into a Numpy matrix xi;
+Load images and convert every of them into a matrix.

-2. Compute the mean face.
+2. Compute the mean face by averaging over all images.

-3. Compute the normalized images:
+3. Compute the normalized images by subtracting mean face.

-4. Compute the Covariance Matrix S, which is different from the covariance matrix, in order to avoid huge matrix for eigen decomposition problem.
+4. Compute the Covariance Matrix S, which is different from the covariance matrix, in order to avoid huge matrix for doing eigen decomposition.

-5. Compute the Covariance Matrix S, which is different from the covariance matrix, in order to avoid huge matrix for eigen decomposition problem.

-6. Compute the eigenvalue and eigenvector.
+5. Compute the eigenvalue and eigenvector.
 Then we have completed the initialization process of eigenfaces.

 ## Recognition